-- Click Save to create the process definition in your Process application.
+- Click Save to create the process definition in your Oracle Process Cloud Service application.

-When you save the process a new process definition is created in your project in the Process workspace.
+When you save the process a new process definition is created in your project in the Oracle Process Cloud Service workspace.
 The process definition contains the details about the business object, including the fields and the REST connector for connecting to the business object.
-You define the user tasks for the process in the Process Editor in Process Composer.
+You define the user tasks for the process in the Process Editor in Oracle Process Cloud Service Composer.

-- Select Edit Process in the Options menu to open the Process Editor in Process Composer in a new window.
+- Select Edit Process in the Options menu to open the Process Editor in Oracle Process Cloud Service Composer in a new window.

 You build your process definition using the design tools in the Process Editor in Composer.
 You need to save and publish your process in the Process Editor before you can use it in your application.